geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 But I have like the infrastructure to like run assembly and see everything.

 ##### **Qazalin** [[00:20:31](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1231)]
 I spent way too much time figuring out what headers going to the LLVM thingy for MI3.
-You just have, you just have to specify what is the ну will do what, which is kind of cool talking about the jako,
+You just have, you just have to specify what is the will do what, which is kind of cool talking about the jako,

 ##### **Geohot** [[00:20:50](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1250)]
 but why like the bitcode has been 5.5 times faster than the04 you wereow, which is clamshell 50 more faithful.

 ##### **Qazalin** [[00:20:52](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1252)]
 But your DNA functions, your RNA is 15 times faster than the Seminal highly right?
 When you get past that Map attack with Aha, And then once you're at this level of comfort you're like, It's perfect for the stream.
-Because we have the webmaga, Does it work .
+Because we have the webmaga, Does it work.

 ##### **Geohot** [[00:21:03](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1263)]
 That's all it can do is